Consensys-Network-State/signet-execution-prototype/lua-actor/src/tests/README.md

 # 🤖✅ Vibe Coding Tests ✅🤖

+If your goal is to create an agreement with a full test suite, [like this](./grant-with-feedback/grant-with-feedback.md), you can follow these steps to generate your own using AI assistance.

 1. Create an input DFSM you would like to use, using one of the existing templates, like [this sample agreement with feedback](./grant-with-feedback/unwrapped/grant-with-feedback.json).
 Iterate on this JSON file until the right DFSM is created.
 It is recommended that you create a corresponding md file to visually describe the state machine.
 You could even start with the diagram first.
 See [this corresponding md file](./grant-with-feedback/grant-with-feedback.md).

 **Sample prompt:**